Cheongnyeon Jutaek Dream Subscription Account Complete Guide — From Eligibility to Winning Strategy

 | 10 years or more | 4.5% |

-- Youth Preferential Type: Standard rate + 1.5%p bonus (up to 4.5%p bonus, provided tax-exemption requirements are met)
+With Preferential Rate Applied - Youth Preferential Type: Standard rate + 1.5%p bonus (up to 4.5%p bonus, provided tax-exemption requirements are met)

-| Under ₩12 million | 6% | About ₩70,000 |
+| Under ₩12 million | 6% | About ₩70,000 | |

-| ₩12M to ₩46M | 15% | About ₩180,000 |
+| ₩12M to ₩46M | 15% | About ₩180,000 | |

-| ₩46M to ₩50M | 24% | About ₩290,000 |
+| ₩46M to ₩50M | 24% | About ₩290,000 | For salaried workers, this usually means an annual tax benefit of about ₩180,000 to ₩290,000. -- |

 Subscription Points — Strategy to Boost Your Winning Odds

-| Category | Max Points | Notes |
+Subscription Point Categories (Out of 85 points) | Category | Max Points | Notes |

-| Years Without Home Ownership | 32 points | 2 points per year, max 16 years |
+| Years Without Home Ownership | 32 points | 2 points per year, max 16 years | |

-| Number of Dependents | 35 points | 0 dependents = 5 points, 6+ = 35 points |
+| Number of Dependents | 35 points | 0 dependents = 5 points, 6+ = 35 points | |

-Strategic Point: The Cheongnyeon Jutaek Dream account fully recognizes the contribution period of your existing housing subscription savings.
-Sign up right now to start accumulating points for the future.
+| Subscription Account Tenure | 17 points | 1 point per year, max 17 years | Strategic Point: The Cheongnyeon Jutaek Dream account fully recognizes the contribution period from your existing housing subscription savings.
+Sign up right now if you want to start building points for future applications. -- |

 Combining with the Youth Special Supply Strategy

-- Single-person household head or member who is unmarried
+Youth Special Supply Eligibility - Single-person household head or member who is unmarried

 - Income standard: 140% or less of the urban worker monthly average income